 Celebrations around Saint Peter’s Day in Póvoa de Varzim

 Póvoa de Varzim is the place to be on June 28th.
-Festas de São Pedro is celebrated with bonfires, songs, and dances.
+Festas de São Pedro are celebrated with bonfires, songs, and dances.
 It’s the last of the Santos Populares and a late midsummer fest.
 There is also a parade and competition between the neighbourhoods.

 The biggest parties are around the waterfront in Carvalhido and in Largo Caetano de Oliveira, and you can party well until the early hours of June 29th.
 A procession is also held on June 29th, which includes all three popular saints.
 Once this is finished, Festas dos Santos Populares is officially over.